lubojr/naucse.python.cz/lessons/git-en/github/index.md

 git push -u origin main
 ```

+What happened now?

 > [Note]
 > If you have done the [configuration step]({{ lesson_url('git-en/install') }}), you
-> should be prompted for the first time for a log in to the Git Credential Manager
+> should be prompted for the first time for a log in to the Git Credential Manager.
-> and upon singing in via your standard Log in and Password, the program will remember
+> It is unfortunately not possible to log in just via username and password, you need to supply the
+> username and personal access token you created before.
+Once successfully confirming your identity,
-> your login and will allow you to push into your repository.
+> the program will remember your login and will allow you to push into your repository.

 ## Working with GitHub
 More detailed explanation of some of previous commands would be great.
 So let's delve into it.